-On September 11, 2019, the board of directors of the Parent Company approved the dissolution of Xeleb.
-As at June 30, 2022, Xeleb has yet to apply for the approval of government regulatory agencies for its dissolution.
+On July 14, 2015, the Parent Company incorporated Xeleb, a mobile games company domiciled in the Philippines.
+On September 11, 2019, the BOD of the Parent Company approved the dissolution of Xeleb.

+As at March 31, 2024, Xeleb has yet to apply for the approval of government regulatory agencies for its dissolution.